jhu-ip/cs220-f25/assign/hw1.md

 In the following, the error code constants refer to those declared in the starter code provided.
 The program should handle errors as follows.

 * If the program fails to parse an option (e.g. because the user enters a letter instead of a number) the program should print "Error: Unable to read option." and return with error code `ERROR_BAD_OPTION`.
-If the program succesfully reads a number but it does not correspond to a valid option, the program should simply print "Invalid option" and re-display the menu prompt.
+If the program succesfully reads a number but it does not correspond to a valid option, the program should simply print "Invalid option." and re-display the menu prompt.

 * If the user attempts to enter more than the `MAX_LOCATIONS` number of locations, the program should print "Error: Max location count exceeded." and return with error code `ERROR_LOCATION_COUNT_EXCEEDED`.